alicelbh/nas/README.md

 Phase 4 :

-- Manageability (config ghosting) OK
+- Manageability (config ghosting) OK mostly done, there might be unforeseen undesirable behaviours.
+If the router is turned off or reloaded you must manually remove the configuration files in "./old_configs".
 - Internet services OK
+        PE routers can now also handle standard internet, meaning they don't necessarily have vrfs.
+The adjAS matrix handles the border router connections.
-- Ingress TE multi-connected CE routers OK
+- Ingress TE multi-connected CE routers OK each PE associates a MED and a BGP community to the routes it shares with its client, allowing the latter to modify those and perform TE based on them

 **2) JSON File**